nmichaud0/ACA_Public/README.md

 [IN PROGRESS]

+- Check multilinguality of my transformer model and how could I improve that

 [TODO]

 - NN : check RNN
 - Hard vs. Soft Voting Classifiers

-- Check multilinguality of my transformer model and how could I improve that
+[COMMENTS]

+- "distiluse-base-multilingual-cased" seems to lack a bit of dimensionality: Need to do some deeper research on a at-least 768 dimensions multilingual model that is capable of transforming sentences...